EngineeringSeptember 27, 2022

 Because Snowflake does not tightly couple storage, compute, and database services — it can dynamically modify configurations and scale up or down resources independently.
 As a result, Snowflake’s unique architecture also makes it possible to handle all your data in one system.
 You don’t need to use specialized databases for different data formats.

-Snowflake is also capable of automatically adapting resources to a particular usage scenario.
-So, users no longer need to manually manage resources.
+Snowflake is also capable of automatically adapting resources to a particular usage scenario, so that users no longer need to manually manage resources.

 Snowflake offers native support for semi-structured data